 More than $63 million in renovations to full-service hotels in Columbus have taken place since 2008.
 Refreshed properties include the Drury Inn & Suites Convention Center, Hyatt Regency, CrownPlaza Columbus Downtown, The Westin Columbus, Renaissance Columbus Downtown, Red Roof Inn Columbus Downtown, Holiday Inn Columbus Downtown Capital Square and the Hilton Columbus at Easton.

-The Greater Columbus Sports Commission routinely works with The Ohio State University, Columbus Blue Jackets, Columbus Crew and many other local groups and grass-roots organizations to attract international, national, regional and state-wide sporting events to Central Ohio.
+The Greater Columbus Sports Commission routinely works with The Ohio State University, Columbus Blue Jackets, Columbus Crew SC and many other local groups and grass-roots organizations to attract international, national, regional and state-wide sporting events to Central Ohio.